BeskarDev/nexus-rpg/docs/05-combat/02-attacking.md

 ### Non-lethal Attacks

 When you hit an enemy with a melee weapon and you would inflict an Injury on them, you can choose to inflict two Fatigue on them instead.
 When doing so, the target also has to roll Strength + Fortitude.
 The difficulty of the roll is moderate (8) for a target with one Wound or hard (10) for a target with two Wounds.
-The target automatically fails, if they suffered three Wounds already.
-If they fail, they fall unconscious for a short duration, or until they are woken up by another creature or event.
+The target automatically fails, if they suffer their third Wound from your attack.
+If they fail, they fall unconscious for a short duration, or until they are woken up by another creature or effect.

 ## Ranged Attacks